derlocke-ng/awesome-linux/syncman/README.md

 # syncman

 syncman is a CLI tool for bidirectional, pair-wise syncing of folders (e.g., game saves) between multiple sources and destinations.
-Uses YAML config files and supports systemd integration.
+Uses YAML config files and systemd integration.

 ## Features
 - Manage sync jobs as systemd user or system services